afrl-rq/OpenUxAS-bootstrap/README.md

 Once the build is complete, you will be able to get to the OpenUxAS, OpenAMASE and LmcpGen repos by looking under `uxas` directory at the top of the home directory.

 Additional build and advanced configuration options are discussed below.

+*Note*: if you want to build the machine and run builds in one command, you can:

+    vagrant up uxas && vagrant ssh uxas -c "cd bootstrap && python3 anod-build uxas"

+Additional commands can be chained to this, within the quotes.

 Configuring an Existing Machine